by Alex Friedmann*

 The program used to distribute the money is now called the Edward Byrne Memorial Justice Assistance Grant (JAG), and according to the DOJ such grants can be used for law enforcement, prosecution and courts, prevention and education, corrections and community corrections, drug treatment, planning and evaluation, technology improvement, and crime victim and witness programs.
 See: 42 U.S.C. § 3751(a).
 However, many observers believe that JAG funds have primarily been used to purchase new buildings and equipment that taxpayers would otherwise not be interested in funding.

-There is a complicated allocation formula used to determine each state’s share of the federal government’s largess, but unsurprisingly the largest sums went to the largest states – California ($18.2 million ...
+There is a complicated allocation formula used to determine each state’s share of the federal government’s largess, but unsurprisingly the largest sums went to the largest states – California ($18.2 million), Texas ...

 Prisoner Transportation Services, also known as PTS of America, LLC, bills itself as the “largest prisoner extradition company and one of the largest national transporters of detainees” in the United States.

 The firm, headquartered in Nashville, Tennessee, was recently advised by the Surface Transportation Board (STB), a federal regulatory agency, that its application to merge with U.S. Corrections, one of its competitors, had been delayed after the Human Rights Defense Center (HRDC) filed a detailed comment objecting to the merger.
 HRDC is the parent organization of Prison Legal News.

 PLN has been a longtime critic of the prisoner transportation industry, citing numerous accidents resulting in deaths and injuries of both prisoners and guards as well as escapes, sexual abuse and other problems.
 PLN has also noted abysmal conditions during prisoner transports.
 [See: PLN, Dec.
 2015, p.60; Sept.
 2006, p.1].